 TIME AND PLACE

 The meetings run 7 to 9 p.m.
 They are free, but a hat is passed to cover administrative costs (suggested donation $5).
 The location typically is one of two gathering places in or near downtown Portland.
-The November 18 reading will be held in the third-floor conference room of Portland Center Stage, 128 NW 11th Ave.
+Our next regular meeting, the reading of Mistopia by Joe Jatko, is March 7, to be held in the third-floor conference room of Portland Center Stage, 128 NW 11th Ave.